 - (a) The qualification must be completed in no more than three years beyond the minimum prescribed time for that qualification.
-Only years that have been registered are used in determining the number of years taken by a student. - (b) The degree will not be awarded unless the following have been received by the examinations section: - (i) Sufficient professionally bound copies of the thesis such that two will be retained by the University and one will be provided to each examiner of the thesis.
-In addition, the University of Zululand library requires an electronic version of the thesis saved on a CD/DVD in a suitable format. - (ii) A letter signed by the promoter, endorsed by the head of department and the Executive Dean that states that all corrections and/or revisions requested by the examiners have been attended to. - (c) Students who have satisfied all of the academic requirements of the degree as outlined in these rules and in Departmental rules, will be deemed to have completed the degree. - (d) The conferral of the degree at a graduation ceremony will only occur once all administrative and financial requirements have been met in addition to the academic requirements.
+Only years that have been registered are used in determining the number of years taken by a student. - (b) The degree will not be awarded unless the following have been received by the examinations section: - Sufficient professionally bound copies of the thesis such that two will be retained by the University and one will be provided to each examiner of the thesis.
+In addition, the University of Zululand library requires an electronic version of the thesis saved on a CD/DVD in a suitable format. - (ii) A letter signed by the promoter, endorsed by the head of department and the Executive Dean that states that all corrections and/or revisions requested by the examiners have been attended to. - (c) Students who have satisfied all of the academic requirements of the degree as outlined in these rules and in Departmental rules, will be deemed to have completed the degree. - (d) Examination results and confirmation for graduation will be approved by SENEX. - (e) The conferral of the degree at a graduation ceremony will only occur once all administrative and financial requirements have been met in addition to the academic requirements.